 Living with Coyotes in Colorado

-Perhaps no other wild animal has endured the wrath of humans–while evoking such genuine heartfelt admiration–than the coyote.
-Some people curse their existence; Native Americans consider them to be the smartest animal on earth ("God’s dog"), and many urbanites revel in opportunities to see and hear these vocal predators.
+Perhaps no other wild animal has endured the wrath of humans while evoking such genuine heartfelt admiration quite like the coyote.
+Some people curse their existence; Native Americans consider them to be the smartest animal on earth, calling them "God’s dog", and many urbanites revel in opportunities to see and hear these vocal predators.

 The coyote’s success is attributed to the coyote’s own ability to adapt.
 Coyotes have adjusted very well to human-disturbed environments, and now thrive in close proximity to people.

 Coyotes are opportunistic hunters.
 They prey on small mammals, domestic pets, livestock, and domestic fowl but will also readily eat carrion and plants.
 A coyote will adjust its diet depending on the food that is available.
 In Colorado, coyotes are classified as a game species and may be taken year-round with either a small game or a furbearer license.
 Landowners may kill coyotes, without a license, on their land if the coyotes threaten their property or livestock.